-Chrome In the next screen, click "Advanced", then click "Proceed" to continue to ne Admin Console.
-Verifying the certificate's authenticity C The second and SHA Fingerprint Advantationaly report in database of providers and only includers to discourse (Things 2005);
+Chrome on the next screen, click "Advanced", then click "Proceed" to continue to ne Admin Console.
+Verifying the certificate's authenticity Commentary and the second SHA Fingerprint Accurately report datas of possible security residents to Storyto, Bogol 2005

 You will then be prompted to provide your own TLS cert to secure traffic to the admin console.